-- 8.2.1 Any Director, Governor, committee member or employee of the Trust who comes to know that the Trust has entered into, or proposes to enter into a contract in which they or any person connected to them has any pecuniary interest, direct or indirect, they shall declare their interest by giving notice in writing of such fact to the Chief Executive and/or Trust Secretary as soon as practicable.
-In the case of persons living together as partners, the interest of one partner shall, if known to the other, be deemed to be also the interest of that partner. - 8.2.2 Any Director or Governor must also declare to the Chairman and/or Trust Secretary any other employment or business or other relationship of his, or of a cohabiting partner, that conflicts, or might reasonably be predicted could conflict with the interests of the Trust. - 8.2.3 Any employee must also declare to their Line Manager/Executive Director any other employment or business or other relationship of his, or of a cohabiting partner, that conflicts, or might reasonably be predicted could conflict with the interests of the Trust. - 8.2.4.
+- 8.2.1 Any Director, Governor, committee member or employee of the Trust who comes to know that the Trust has entered into or proposes to enter into a contract in which they or any person connected to them has any pecuniary interest, direct or indirect, they shall declare their interest by giving notice in writing of such fact to the Chief Executive and/or Associate Director of Corporate Governance as soon as practicable.
+In the case of persons living together as partners, the interest of one partner shall, if known to the other, be deemed to be also the interest of that partner. - 8.2.2 Any Director or Governor must also declare to the Chair and/or Associate Director of Corporate Governance any other employment or business or other relationship of theirs, or of a cohabiting partner, that conflicts, or might reasonably be predicted could conflict with the interests of the Trust. - 8.2.3 Any employee must also declare to their Line Manager/Executive Director any other employment or business or other relationship of theirs, or of a cohabiting partner, that conflicts, or might reasonably be predicted could conflict with the interests of the Trust. - 8.2.4.
 The Trust will require interests, employment or relationships so declared to be entered in registers of interests.